ae2079/funding-pot/README.md

 ```

-This will propose a transaction to the project safe.
+This will create and store a transaction json.
 The command needs to be repeated for each project.

 ## Setting up Roles (claiming tributes)